qg5/telegram-username-sniper/README.md

 **Q: Can I use a bot token?**

-**A:** No, you can’t. bots don't have access to the `channels.createChannel` and `account.updateUsername` method, which are required for this program to work.
+**A:** No, you can’t.
+Bots don't have access to the `channels.createChannel` and `account.updateUsername` method, which are required for this program to work.

 **Q: Why claim it to a channel, isn't that stupid?**